lasya-sr/PatternAnalysis-2025/recognition/Classifying Alzheimer's disease of ADNI brain dataset using GFNet/README.md

 - **Feed-Forward Network (FFN)** : per-token MLP + residuals.
 - **Head** : global average pooling to linear classifier.

-Each Global Filter (GF) block in the network is composed of several key layers that work together to capture both global and local information.
-The input image first passes through a patch embedding layer, which divides the MRI into non-overlapping 16×16 patches and linearly projects them into high-dimensional feature tokens.
-These tokens are then processed by multiple stacked GF blocks, each containing a Layer Normalization layer for stable feature scaling, a Global Filter Layer that performs the frequency-domain filtering operation using FFT/IFFT, and a Feed-Forward Network (FFN) that refines the filtered features through a pair of fully connected layers with non-linear activations.
-Residual connections around both the filtering and FFN submodules preserve feature flow and prevent gradient vanishing.
-After all GF blocks, the network applies global average pooling to aggregate the learned representations across spatial locations, followed by a fully connected linear layer and softmax activation to produce the final class probabilities for Alzheimer’s Disease (AD) and Normal Cognition (NC) [3]().
+Each Global Filter (GF) block within the network consists of a segment of major layers that coexist in order to capture global and local information.
+A patch embedding layer is the first stage in which the input image is subjected to separate the MRI into non-overlapping 16x16 patches, and projection into high-dimensional feature linear tokens.
+These tokens are then fed through several stacked GF blocks with layer in them.
+Normalization layer of stable feature scaling, a Global Filter Layer that executes the frequency-domain filtering with FFT/IFFT and a Feed-Forward Network (FFN) which optimizes the filtered features with two non-linear activation fully connected layers.
+Remnant attachments of the filtering and FFN submodules maintain the flow of features and eliminate the gradient.
+Once all GF blocks have been used, the network applies global average pooling to combine the learned representations to the spatial locations, and then a fully linked linear layer and a softmax activation to generate the final probabilities of the classes of Alzheimer Disease (AD) and Normal Cognition (NC) [3]().

-### Problem Definition
+## Problem Definition
 Given a 2D MRI image of the human brain, the model predicts whether the scan belongs to an Alzheimer’s patient or a cognitively normal patient.

-### How It Works
-The pipeline consists of three major stages:
+The pipeline consists of following stages:

 **1**. **Data Loading & Pre-processing**
-   - The data preprocessing is done when we run the train.py script by calling the dataset.py script.
+   - For preprocessing of the data, when we run the train.py script, we call the dataset.py script.
-   - The training data is split into train (80%), validation (20%), and the test set is used only for final performance testing.
+   - The training data is divided into train (80 percent), validation (20 percent) and the test set is utilized in the specific case of testing the final performance only.
-   - Images are resized to 256×256 and normalized using the hardcoded mean (0.1155) and standard deviation (0.2244) computed from the training set using the utils.py script.
+   - The images are rescaled to 256x256, normalized by using a hardcoded mean (0.1155) and standard deviation (0.2244) of the training images with the help of the utils.py script.
-   - Images were set to greyscale to ensure images were consistent and to reduce computation time.
+   - Images were converted to greyscale so that images would have similarities and because it would take less time to compute.
-   - Data augmentation (random augmentation, random cropping and horizontal flips) is applied only to the training set to improve generalization.
+  - Data augmentation (random augmentation, random cropping and horizontal flips) is also used exclusively on the training set to enhance generalization.

 **2**. **Model Architecture**
-   - The modules.py script defines the Global Filter Network (GFNet) architecture used for Alzheimer’s Disease classification.
+   - The script modules.py outlines the architecture of the Global Filter Network (GFNet) to classify the Alzheimer Disease.
-   - It includes the patch embedding layer that converts MRI images into tokens, multiple Global Filter Blocks that perform frequency-domain filtering and feature refinement, and the final classification head.
+   - It has the patch embedding layer, which transforms MRI images into tokens, a series of Global Filter Blocks, which do frequency-domain filtering and feature refinements, and the last classification head.
-   - The script also implements supporting components such as LayerNorm, DropPath, and a two-layer MLP with GELU activation and dropout.
-Together, these modules enable the model to efficiently capture global spatial relationships in MRI scans.
+   - Supporting elements like LayerNorm, DropPath and two-layer MLP with GELU activation and dropout are also implemented in the script.
+Through these, all these modules allow the model to effectively represent the global spatial relationship in MRI scans.

 **3**. **Training & Evaluation**